rcapillon/eigenfem/README.md

 Eigen is used for linear algebra and Spectra is used to solve sparse generalized eigenvalue problems.

 **IMPORTANT NOTE**:
-The code is still in development and not fully usable at this time.
 The code has not been validated on test cases.
-For now, only specific demonstration cases can be run.
-Custom usage documentation will be added later.
+Demonstration cases can be run and custom simulations can be performed, but usage documentation will be added soon to the repository's wiki.

 ## Dependencies
 - Eigen v3.4.0: https://eigen.tuxfamily.org/